Hexagram 47困Oppression

 — Legge (1882)

 Line 4 is the ying line of the hexagram — the receiving position — and the instruction names the right tempo of the rescue.
-The actor is moving to help the line-1 figure stranded in the dark valley, but the approach is slow: 來徐徐, coming very slowly.
-The cause of the delay is structural: 困于金車, straitened by the carriage of metal in front of the actor.
-The metal carriage is the I Ching's image of an obstruction that has institutional weight — a senior figure between the helper and the one to be helped, a corporate process blocking the rescue, a previous obligation the actor cannot abandon to move faster.
+You are moving to help the line-1 figure stranded in the dark valley, but the approach is slow: 來徐徐, coming very slowly.
+The cause of the delay is structural: 困于金車, straitened by the carriage of metal in front of you.
+The metal carriage is the I Ching's image of an obstruction with institutional weight — a senior figure standing between the helper and the one to be helped, an approval process blocking the rescue, a prior obligation you cannot abandon to move faster.
 The line concedes 吝 — occasion for regret — but is explicit that 有終 — the end is reached.
 The arrival is delayed but not denied.

-The decision-relevant translation is generous to the senior who is trying to help the junior trapped in the line-1 dark valley but who cannot move at the speed the junior needs.
-The investor who wants to write a bridge cheque but is blocked by their fund's IC process; the executive who wants to pull a sidelined colleague back into the room but cannot move past the politics that benched them; the mentor whose student is in obvious distress and whose institutional schedule cannot be cleared on demand.
-The hexagram is honest about the cost — the regret is named — and is equally honest that the slow arrival is the correct posture.
-The line-4 actor who abandons their carriage of metal to sprint to the rescue arrives faster but without the institutional weight that makes the rescue stick.
-The 有終 verdict is unconditioned on the speed; it depends on the actor's willingness to bear the carriage of metal until the right moment for the slow arrival presents itself.
+The decision-relevant translation is generous to the senior who is trying to help the junior trapped in the line-1 dark valley but cannot move at the speed the junior needs.
+The attending physician who wants to pull a struggling resident out of a bad rotation but is bound by the hospital's process; the professor who wants to bring a sidelined student back into the lab but cannot move past the faculty politics that benched them; the mentor whose protégé is in obvious distress and whose own schedule cannot be cleared on demand.
+The hexagram is honest about the cost — the regret is named — and equally honest that the slow arrival is the correct posture.
+Abandon the carriage of metal to sprint to the rescue and you arrive faster but without the institutional weight that makes the rescue stick.
+The 有終 verdict does not depend on speed; it depends on your willingness to bear the carriage of metal until the right moment for the slow arrival presents itself.

 劓刖,困于赤紱,乃徐有說,利用祭祀。